Charlotte Hornets: 2010–2014: Final years of the Bobcats

-2011–2019: Kemba Walker era

 On June 13, 2011, the Bobcats made some changes to their front office by hiring former Trail Blazers general manager Rich Cho to the same position and promoting Rod Higgins to President of Basketball Operations.
 During the 2011 NBA draft the Bobcats sent Jackson, Shaun Livingston, and the 19th pick to Milwaukee and received Corey Maggette and the 7th pick in return.
 The Bobcats used that pick to draft Bismack Biyombo and with their 9th pick drafted Connecticut's Kemba Walker, the NCAA basketball tournament Most Outstanding Player.

 In the lockout-shortened 2011–12 season, Charlotte lost often, including their last 23 games.
 During their season finale against the New York Knicks, the Bobcats recorded yet another loss as their win percentage dropped to .106, setting a new record for the worst season ever by an NBA team (as this season was shortened by the lockout, the 1972–73 Philadelphia 76ers still hold the record for most losses in a season with 73).
 Overall, the team's record was 7–59.
 On April 30, 2012, the Bobcats announced that Silas would not return as head coach.
 St. John's assistant Mike Dunlap was named as his successor.

 Despite finishing the season with the worst record in NBA history, the Bobcats received the second overall pick.
 With the second pick in the 2012 NBA draft, the Bobcats selected Michael Kidd-Gilchrist and selected Jeffery Taylor with the 31st pick.
 They also added Ben Gordon, Ramon Sessions and Brendan Haywood in free agency.
 The Bobcats won their first game against the Pacers, snapping their 23-game losing streak.
 The team seemed to rebound with a 7–5 start to the season.
 However, they promptly went on an 18-game losing streak from which they never recovered, snapping the streak with a win at Chicago.
 Charlotte finished 21–61, the second-worst record in the league.
 Dunlap was fired on April 23, reportedly because the players were turned off by his heavy-handed coaching style.
 He would be replaced by former Los Angeles Lakers assistant head coach Steve Clifford.

 During the 2013 NBA draft, the Bobcats selected power forward/center Cody Zeller 4th overall.
 The Bobcats would also obtain former Utah Jazz center Al Jefferson in free agency.
 In February 2014, the team received Gary Neal and Luke Ridnour in a trade with the Bucks.
 The new players and coaching staff worked as the Bobcats clinched a playoff berth for the second time in franchise history by beating Cleveland on the road.
 Charlotte finished the regular season 43–39.
 However, the Bobcats were swept in four games by defending champion Miami in the first round.